rudderlabs/sample-user-transformers/README.md

 The following user transformations are included in this repository, which you can use as-is, or tweak them as per your requirement:

 ### User Transformation for PII Detection and Masking
-**Features**:
-- Masked representation of developer-specified attributes
+- Implements a masked representation of developer-specified attributes

 ### User Transformation for Selective Event Removal and Value Aggregation
-**Features**
-- Selectively remove events
+- Selectively removes events
-- Replace multiple instances of specific event-type with a single instance containing the aggregated attributes
+- Replaces multiple instances of specific event-type with a single instance containing the aggregated attributes

 ### User Transformation for Missing Value Substitution and Batch Size Reduction or Sampling
 **Features**
-- Replace missing values for an attribute and reduce overall batch size by sampling events
+- Replaces missing values for an attribute and reduce overall batch size by sampling events

 ### User Transformation for Removing Attributes without Values
 **Features**
-- Reduce payload size and optimize storage space for data warehouses
+- Reduces payload size and optimize storage space for data warehouses

 For a detailed description of each of these user transformations, please refer to our [wiki](https://github.com/rudderlabs/sample-user-transformers/wiki/Sample-User-Transformations) page.